OpenDataArena/R-Select/README.md

 ## Data Scoring

-R-Select requires multi-dimensional quality scores for each data sample before optimization.
-The project includes [ODA-DataScorer](ODA-DataScorer/) as a submodule, providing **60+ scorers**:
+Before optimization, R-Select needs multi-dimensional quality scores for each data sample.
+Scoring is fully flexible: whether you use custom scripts, manual scoring, or existing scored datasets (e.g. [OpenDataArena/ODA-scored-data-2603](https://huggingface.co/datasets/OpenDataArena/ODA-scored-data-2603)), as long as the output format is compatible with the downstream pipeline.

+**Optional: Official scoring tool**
+If you need automatic, large-scale scoring, we provide a scoring tool [ODA-DataScorer](ODA-DataScorer/) integrated in this project.
+It supports **60+ scorers** and **80+ metrics**, covering quality, complexity, heuristic features, etc.:

 | Category | Description | Examples |
 |----------|-------------|----------|